kgdunn/pid-book/univariate-review/univariate-review.rst

 .. index::
 	single: confidence interval; ratio of variances

-One way to test whether we can pool (combine) two variances, taken from two different *normal distributions*, is to construct the ratio: :math:`\dfrac{s^2_1}{s^2_2}`.
+One way to test whether we can pool (combine) two variances, taken from two different normal distributions, is to construct the ratio: :math:`\dfrac{s^2_1}{s^2_2}`.
 We can construct a confidence interval, and if this interval contains the value of 1.0, then we have no evidence to presume they are different (i.e. we can assume the two population variances are similar).

 .. math::
 	:nowrap: